 John C.L.
-Jansen finds everything is in its right place when he is working in a variety of settings.
-He is active as a composer, multi-instrumentalist, instrument builder, author, recording engineer, and teacher of music theory, currently based in Western New York.
+Jansen dislikes sameness.
+He is active as a composer, multi-instrumentalist, experimental luthier, author, recording engineer, and teacher of music theory, currently based in Western New York.

 John’s compositions are influenced by a reverence of nature, a love of patterns, and the energy of rock music.
-His music has its beginnings in minimalism, instilled with the vitality of rock guitar and the tuning theories of Ivor Darreg.
+His roots are in minimalism, instilled with the vitality of rock guitar and the tuning theories of Glenn Branca.
 He currently divides his time between writing chamber works for existing instruments and ensembles, and writing for original instruments and tuning systems he designs himself.
-John’s music has been performed by chamber band Drive (J:), the Grand Valley State University New Music Ensemble, violinist Todd Reynolds, and saxophonist Jacob Swanson.
+John’s music has been performed by the Grand Valley State University New Music Ensemble, chamber band Drive (J:), Decho Ensemble, and the violinist Todd Reynolds.

 John was a member of the Grand Valley State University New Music Ensemble from 2013-2015.
 Since then he has continued to make appearances with the ensemble.
 With the group he has appeared as sound engineer, composer, and documenter at the Strange Beautiful Music VI and VII new music marathons in Detroit MI, as well as three national parks tours: 2014, 2016, and 2018.